skytap/well-architected-framework/security/keysecurityareas.md

 Auditing can be configured to send events to a Log Management tool or Security Incident Event Monitoring tool.
-These events are sent using Webhooks[^1], allowing for near real-time notifications to management tooling enabling security engineers to respond more rapidly than would otherwise be available.
+These events are sent using Webhooks, allowing for near real-time notifications to management tooling enabling security engineers to respond more rapidly than would otherwise be available.